 Step 3: Installing the bar

 The steps for how to set up a boring bar on a lathe are as follows:

-Boring bars are divided into three categories: increased steel, brazed carbide, and index able carbide.
-HSS has the advantages of being less expensive and more durable.
+Boring bars are divided into three categories: increased steel, brazed carbide, and index-able carbide.
+HSS has the advantage of being less expensive and more durable.

 Getting Started of how to use a boring bar on a lathe and lathe boring bar setup

-Boring bars, in average, do not feature alignments flatness.
+Boring bars, on average, do not feature alignment’s flatness.
 As a result, the upper part of the harsh edge must be perpendicular to the lathe’s XZ plane.

 It bears mentioning: rigidity is critical in boring, as it is in other metal cutting operations, therefore do all you can to increase it: use the greatest diameter lathe bore and the shortest extension length feasible.